 Viewing your news feed

-In this example the RSS feed block appears on the left hand side of the screen and displays the three most up-to-date business news stories from the BBC.
+In this example the RSS feed block appears on the right hand side of the screen and displays the three most up-to-date news stories from the Guardian online site.

 RSS Feed examples